Here are some highlights of our latest work:

 increased access to opioid agonist treatment for clients and patients at the

-Forensic Regional Community Clinics, hiring and training many more staff who can prescribe opioid agonist treatment and provide counselling.
+Forensic Psychiatric Regional Clinics, hiring and training many more staff who can prescribe opioid agonist treatment and provide counselling.